asciimo/trilogy/oop.md

   - be able to override the default constructor to declare object properties
   - instantiate different **objects** from a class
   - call **methods** on an object instance.
+    - **accessor** methods for reading and writing property values on an object instance
+    - arbitrary methods to define object behaviors

 #### Tips
 While there are some JavaScript idiosyncrasies that can't be avoided while